hendriks73/casampledsp/README.md

 This library comes with absolutely no support, warranty etc. you name it.

-Binaries and more info can be found at its (tagtraum home)[http://www.tagtraum.com/casampledsp/].
+Binaries and more info can be found at its [tagtraum home](http://www.tagtraum.com/casampledsp/).

 Build